apnadkarni/blt/man/graph.rst

   relief.
 All entries whose element names match *pattern* are selected.
   To be selected, the element name must match only one *pattern*.

+*pathName* **legend bbox** ?\ *elemName*\ ?

+  Returns the bounding box of *elemName* in the legend.
+The bounding box is the region of the entry's label in the legend. *ElemName* can be the name of the entry, or it's index in the legend.
+The returned bounding box is a list of 4 numbers: x and y coordinates of the upper left corner and width and height of the entry.

-*pathName* **legend bind** *bindTag* ?\ *sequence*\ ?  ?\ *command*\ ?
+*pathName* **legend bind** *bindTag* ?\ *eventSequence*\ ?  ?\ *command*\ ?

-  Associates *command* with *bindTag* such that whenever the event sequence given by *sequence* occurs for a legend entry with this tag, *command* will be invoked.
+  Associates *command* with *bindTag* such that whenever the event sequence given by *eventSequence* occurs for a legend entry with this tag, *command* will be invoked.
 Implicitly the element names in the entry are tags.
 The syntax is similar to the **bind** command except that it operates on legend entries, rather than widgets.
-See the **bind** manual entry for complete details on *sequence* and the substitutions performed on *command* before invoking it.
+See the **bind** manual entry for complete details on *eventSequence* and the substitutions performed on *command* before invoking it.

-  If all arguments are specified then a new binding is created, replacing any existing binding for the same *sequence* and *bindTag*.
+  If all arguments are specified then a new binding is created, replacing any existing binding for the same *eventSequence* and *bindTag*.
 If the first character of *command* is "+" then *command* augments an existing binding rather than replacing it.
-If no *command* argument is provided then the command currently associated with *bindTag* and *sequence* (it's an error occurs if there's no such binding) is returned.
-If both *command* and *sequence* are missing then a list of all the event sequences for which bindings have been defined for *bindTag*.
+If no *command* argument is provided then the command currently associated with *bindTag* and *eventSequence* (it's an error occurs if there's no such binding) is returned.
+If both *command* and *eventSequence* are missing then a list of all the event sequences for which bindings have been defined for *bindTag*.

 *pathName* **legend cget** *option*